 Break up the conversation

 You don’t need to tell the whole story all at once.
 It is difficult to cover a story as big and important as Good Friday without feeling you are leaving some things out.
-As your kids mature, you can add in more of the details, context, and characters.
+As they mature, you can add in more of the details, context, and characters.
 The important thing, especially when they are little, is to get the main themes across in a way they can understand.
-Then, as they grow and mature, the story can build upon the foundation that you started laying when they were younger.
+Then, as they grow, the story can build upon the foundation that you started laying when they were younger.

 Originally Published 4/13/2017